 Oh, and she is not alone in her issues with the paradigm that is Black maleness.
 Orville Lloyd Douglas, a Guardian writer, constructed a recent article entitled I Hate Being A Black Man.
 As much as I wanted to sympathize, he spent too much time with his self-loathing and caring about other people’s perceptions.
 Then there is the Sisters, It is Time to STOP Giving Birth To Men That Hate You article written by Christelyn Karazin that lacked objectivity and was rife with bitterness.
 Therefore, it can be said that Black males can be associated with social disdain.

 At least Orville Lloyd Douglas notes that it is society that helps cause his self-esteem issues.
 But still.

 My issue about all of this is that both of these situations just don’t take on healthy views of Black manhood.

-My main concern with Orville Lloyd Douglas’s article is that the self-esteem issues that he has are unnecessary.
+My main concern with Orville Lloyd Douglas’s article is that the self-esteem issues that he has are unnecessary and can be fixed without an emotional support dog.
 I do agree with the fact that negative visual representations of the Black male do affect the psyche.
 However, at some point, you have to be “comfortable in your own skin”.
 Too many of his issues are about acceptance.
 Orville doesn’t experience acceptance.
 Yet, finding one’s self-esteem is more about self-acceptance and less about external approval.

 What is the point of hanging yourself on other people’s hang ups?
 Let them hang themselves by eliminating the self-imposed nooses.